EphraimSiegfried/bachelor-thesis/src/content/evaluation.typ

 === Methodology

 In this benchmark 1000 random packages from the official Nix registry were added to the Nix store and to the Gachix cache.
-Each cache service was then started and for each package the Narinfo and the Nar was fetched.
+Each cache service was then started and for each package the Narinfo and the NAR was fetched.
 The end-to-end latency (request sent to full response received) was measured for each request.

 === Result
 The average fetch latency for Narinfo is presented in @avg-narinfo-fetch-time.
 The average Narinfo retrieval speed is around 0.001 for almost all services except _nix-serve_, which has an average latency of 0.0082 seconds.